Gray Wolf Ski Club BY-LAWS

 The Secretary and Treasurer shall serve for a two (2) year term and be elected in odd numbered years.
 The Secretary shall conduct the necessary correspondence of the organization, maintain the records and documents of the organization, and record and maintain the minutes of all meetings of the organization and its Board of Directors.

 The Treasurer shall collect, dispense, and be custodian of the funds of the organization in accordance with the By-Laws.The President, Vice President, and Treasurer shall be the only officers authorized to sign checks for the dispersal of funds.
 Only one signature of these officers is needed on a check.
-The Treasurer shall also maintain the database and financial books for the organization.
+The Treasurer shall also maintain financial books for the organization.
+The Treasurer shall provide financial reports for each Board meeting.

 The Publications Editor shall serve a two (2) year term and be elected in odd numbered years.
-The Editor shall publish newsletters, election or voting notices, and the organization’s website, or any other publication as needed.
+The Editor shall publish newsletters, election or voting notices or any other publication as needed.

 The Program Chair shall serve a two (2) year term and be elected in even numbered years.
 This officer will develop and coordinate programs and social events, and is expected to present a program of the coming years events at the annual meeting.